 Millennials are growing up!
-The generation born between 1981 and 1996 are now aged between 23 and 38.
+The generation born between 1981 and 1996 is now 26–41.
 They're starting families and moving forward in their careers.
 The next generation, Gen Z, encompasses individuals born from 1997 onward, i.e., from kids still in elementary school to college students and young adults starting careers.

-table of content
+Table of content

-table of content
+Table of content

 Millennials vs. Gen Z: How are they different?

 Millennials also came of age during the rapid rise of the internet.
-Older millennials will still remember dial up and ethernet cables; younger ones will remember the launch of the iPhone in 2007.
+Older millennials will still remember dial-up and ethernet cables, while younger ones will remember the launch of the iPhone in 2007.
 On the other hand, Gen Z has a very different context.
 They grew up with the internet from their earliest years: They're true digital natives, many of whom take smartphones, WiFi, and constant connectivity for granted.

-Gen Z are mostly in their teens.
-They're hugely tech savvy, and they’re used to filtering lots of information and narrowing it down.
-They're more likely than Millennials to buy from their mobiles, and they’re also even more interested than Millennials in entrepreneurship (where they're inspired both by extrinsic and intrinsic motivation).
+Gen Zers are primarily in their teens.
+They're hugely tech-savvy and used to filtering lots of information and narrowing it down.
+They're more likely than millennials to buy from their mobiles and even more interested in entrepreneurship (where they're inspired both by extrinsic and intrinsic factors).
 Gen Z is also the most diverse generation ever.
 Socially, there are some striking differences:

-Gen Z are more risk-averse than Millennials: less likely to try alcohol and more likely to wear a seatbelt.
+Gen Z is more risk-averse than millennials, meaning they’re less likely to try alcohol and more likely to wear a seatbelt.

 In terms of purchasing:

-Millennials tend to value experiences over material things – with brands increasingly turning to special events like meetups or Amazon's treasure truck.
+Millennials tend to value experiences over material things – with brands increasingly turning to special events like Meetups or Amazon's treasure truck.